Dance Extravaganza - Get Your Tickets Now

 In 1996, Theater Major, Emily Stone ’97, brainstormed the first Dance Extravaganza as an experimental non-credited theatrical dance performance in the Black Box.
 A total of twelve students were collectively the producers, choreographers, performers, costume designers and lighting designers.
 The atmosphere was truly circus-like with the overflow of audience members sitting in the catwalks as well as the tech crew doing vaudeville-esque numbers between pieces.
 After several successful years of sold out runs in the Black Box, the show eventually involved faculty and staff and was moved onto the Main Stage.
 It is now structured as a course (TH 252 Rehearsal and Performance, Dance) that sequences students through TH 308 (Dance Composition and Improvisation) in preparation to choreograph (TH 499 Independent Study).
 Dance X annually showcases the work of five to seven choreographers.

 Each spring, Dance X pieces have the opportunity to be performed and adjudicated at the Northwest Regional American College Dance Conference.
-I take a group of students to this conference annually where we join thirty-five participating college and university dance programs to study, perform and view new dances.
+Dance Program Head, Susan Davis, takes a group of students to this conference annually where Lewis and Clark joins thirty-five participating college and university dance programs to study, perform and view new dances.
 Spring 2016, the Dance X piece choreographed by Lily Kazanoff ’17 was chosen to perform at the NW Regional Gala.
 L&C dancers have been recognized and invited to perform at three NW Regional Gala finals concerts.
 Notably, L&C student choreographer, Suna Hall ’00, received the honor of performing her piece at the National American College Dance Conference Gala Concert in Washington, DC.

 Though the Extravaganza is now formally presented on the Main Stage, we still encourage choreographers to experiment with new ideas and to investigate and invent authentic movement vocabulary.
 Student choreographers are encouraged to combine skills they develop in class with their own aesthetic sensibility.
 We invite those students with a high level of training and technical ability and those students with no training or performance experience to audition.
 I applaud the fine work of our choreographers and performers as well as all the artists’ and technicians’ efforts that occur behind the scenes.